Business Administration Major

 What is Unique About Our Program?

-Many of our business administration majors add to their program with a minor and, assuming you are as ambitious, you can minor within the School of Business and Economics or in other programs at SUNY Plattsburgh.
+Many of our business administration majors add extra value to their program with a minor.
 Just think — knowing something about art history could serve you well at a business dinner, a minor in psychology could help you to better understand your clients, or maybe you just like music.
-Whatever your reason for choosing a minor, it is a great way to round out your education.
+We will encourage you to pursue your many interests and round out your education.

 What Are My Career Opportunities?